Marjorie Oludhe Macgoye: Notable works

 Homing In – this novel won second place for Kenya's Jomo Kenyatta Literature Prize Competition in 1995.
 Homing In is a novel about Ellen Smith.
 She is widowed European settler who lives with Martha Kimani, her African American caretaker.
 The novel references events like the soldier-settler scheme, the impact of World War 2 on Africa, the German bombing on London, Mau, the controversy over female circumcision, and Kikuyu independent schools.
 At the beginning of the novel there was a strong racial divide between the two women.
 However, towards the end of the novel the two women from different backgrounds realize they are vulnerable and need each other to survive.
 They form a friendship and give mutual support.

 Freedom Song – a poem (ballad) about a young girl, Atieno who was taken in by her uncle.
 She was oppressed and exploited by her own uncle.
 She was treated like a slave.
 She worked without any payment and did not attend school.
 She eventually dies due to post-partum bleeding due to her young age.

 Victoria and Murder in Majengo – the protagonist, named Victoria, is a successful businesswoman who owns a shop in Majengo, Nairobi.
 She came from the rural Luo community and built her success through many sacrifices.
 Her past is unravelled when an alleged nephew from Kano, Lucas, visits Victoria for a job.
-Victoria was married when she was fifteen because of hunger.
+Victoria was married when she was aged 15 because of hunger.
 Her father failed to foresee a flood and did not take any action to save their livestock and crops.
 She was unhappy in her marriage and thought having a child would change the situation, but her husband was infertile.
 After trying for two years to conceive, she was impregnated by another man.
 Victoria decided that she no longer wanted to be married and ran off after her child's birth.
 She was rescued by Chelagat, a successful businesswoman and brothel owner.
 Victoria worked as a prostitute to make ends meet.
 Eventually she became financially independent and eventually obtained some education.
 Victoria found out Chelagat was working as a spy by obtaining information from men and did the same.
 Victoria opens shop Nairobi while running a side business with the cover of the shop.